Datatamer/terraform-aws-tamr-config/README.md

 # Terraform-generated Tamr Config Module
-Tis terraform module automates populating some Tamr config variables that are generated as outputs from other AWS scale-out modules.
+This terraform module automates populating some Tamr config variables that are generated as outputs from other AWS scale-out modules.

 # Examples
 ## Minimal